openlmi/openlmi-doc/doc/openlmi-tools/shell/associated_objects.rst

 Associated Objects
 ==================
-CIM defines an association relationship between managed objects.
+An association from CIM perspective is a type of class that contains two or more references.
+Associations represent relationships between two or more classes.

+Associations are classes which establish a relationship between classes without affecting any of the related classes.
+In other words, the addition of an association has no effect on any of the related classes.

 Following text describes the means of retrieving associated objects within a given one.

 .. _associators_instances: